-6.3.1 The public authorities shall make arrangements for a sufficient number of control channels so that clearance of inbound passengers and crew may be obtained with the least possible delay.
-Additional channel(s) shall be available if possible to which complicated cases may be directed without delaying the main flow of passengers.

-- 6.3.2 The public authorities should ensure that airport operators provide adequate space in the baggage claim area permitting easy identification and speedy reclaim by each passenger of his checked baggage. - 6.3.3 The public authorities should ensure that, where appropriate, mechanized baggage delivery systems are installed at international airports to facilitate the movement of passenger baggage. - 6.3.4 The operators responsible for international airports shall ensure that passengers can obtain assistance in the carriage of baggage to enable them to transfer baggage from baggage claim areas to points as close as possible to areas where surface transportation from the airport or between airport terminals is provided.
+- 6.3.1 The public authorities shall make arrangements for a sufficient number of control channels so that clearance of inbound passengers and crew may be obtained with the least possible delay.
+Additional channel(s) shall be available if possible to which complicated cases may be directed without delaying the main flow of passengers. - 6.3.2 [The public authorities should encourage airport operators to provide adequate space in the baggage claim area permitting easy identification and speedy reclaim by each passenger of his checked baggage.] - 6.3.3 The public authorities should ensure that, where appropriate, mechanized baggage delivery systems are installed at international airports to facilitate the movement of passenger baggage. - 6.3.4 [The public authorities shall ensure airport operators assist passengers in the carriage of baggage from baggage claim areas to points as close as possible to areas where surface transportation from the airport or between airport terminals is provided.]